8 Ways to Survive Being Stranded at the Airport — Without Going Broke

 This website reveals all the best nooks and crannies to rest your head, plus lots of other information that might help you survive your delay unscathed.

-When my best friend was stranded last year, I used the site to find a yoga room inside the airport — and she got a great night’s rest (for free!).
+When my best friend was stranded a few years ago, I used the site to find a yoga room inside the airport — and she got a great night’s rest (for free!).

 Susan Shain is a contributor to The Penny Hoarder.